andthum/hpc_submit_scripts/docs/source/doc_pages/general/config_file.rst

 .. note::

-    * Don't use quotation marks in option values unless you explicitly want them to be part of the value.
+    Don't use quotation marks in option values unless you explicitly want them to be part of the option value.

 Differences to the default behaviour of :mod:`configparser`: